Bit-Quill/amazon-timestream-odbc-driver/README.md

 The ODBC driver for the Amazon Timestream serverless time series database provides an SQL-relational interface for developers and BI tool users.

 Full source code is provided.
-Users should build the library for intended platform.
+Users should be able build the library for intended platform.

-For build instructions please refer to markdown/setup/developer-guide.md.
+For build instructions please refer to [developer guide](docs/markdown/setup/developer-guide.md).

 For details on ODBC driver installation and usage please refer to rest of this document.